mdozmorov/HiC_tools/README.md

 - <a name="hicpipe">[HiCpipe](https://github.com/ChenFengling/HiCpipe)</a> - an efficient Hi-C data processing pipeline.
 It is based on [Juicer](#juicer) and [HiC-pro](#hic-pro), which combines the advantages of these two processing pipelines.
 HiCpipe is much faster than [Juicer](#juicer) and [HiC-Pro](#hic-pro) and can output multiple features of Hi-C maps.

+- <a name="hicexperiment">[HiCExperiment](https://github.com/js2264/HiCExperiment)</a> - R package for handling three main Hi-C data formats ((m)cool, hic, HiC-Pro).
+Imports interaction pairs in the GInteractions objects with the intuitive metadata, like bin IDs, raw and normalized (balanced) interaction frequencies.
+The objects have the expected slots for features one can define from Hi-C data, like TADs, loops.
+Allows to query subsets (chunks) of Hi-C data.

 - <a name="my5c">[my5C](http://my5c.umassmed.edu/)</a> - web-based tools, well-documented analysis and visualization of 5S data.

 - <a name="nf-core-hic">[nf-core-hic](https://github.com/nservant/nf-core-hic)</a> - Analysis of Chromosome Conformation Capture data (Hi-C and more), [Nextflow](https://www.nextflow.io) pipeline.
 Also, [nf-core/hic](https://github.com/nf-core/hic).
 [Documentation](https://nf-co.re/hic/usage).